 - Meeting – This will be between yourself and the employee.
 Your employee has the right to bring a colleague or Trade Union Representative to the meeting.

 - Outcome – Decide what action you will be taking and explain why to your employee.

 - Appeal – Your employee has the right to appeal the decision.
 The appeal should be handled by someone not party to the original proceedings.

-Disciplinary should be used when you have a problem to raise with a member of staff.
-The grievance procedure is when the employee has an issue they need to raise with you.
-This procedure should really only be used if informal conversation cannot resolve the issue.
+Grievances should be used when you have a problem to raise with a member of staff.
+The grievance procedure is when the employee has an issue, concern, or complaint they need to raise with you.
+The grievance procedure should really only be used if informal conversation cannot resolve the issue.

 The grievance procedure is similar to the disciplinary procedure.
-Once the grievance has been raised there will be a meeting at which the employee is entitled to have a colleague or Trade Union representative present.
+Once the grievance has been raised there will be a meeting with the employee and he/she will be entitled to have a colleague or Trade Union representative present.
 You will then deliver the outcome of the meeting and the employee can appeal if needed.